tr414/credit-o-cube/README.md

 # Credit-O-Cube

 ## Description
-This is a Web Application build using Spring Boot.
+This is a Web Application built using Spring Boot.
 It is a simple online banking system that allows customers to apply for and manage credit cards and bank accounts.

 ## Authors and acknowledgment
 I worked on this project over a 2 week timeframe with 4 of my colleagues at FDM as part of our final project.<br>